 The HUD at the bottom of the screen displays flight information for the flight as drawn, including estimated flight time, the area covered, and the number of images to be captured.

 Note: The orange polygon represents the area to be captured, and the green line represents the path of travel for the drone.
 The path of travel is based on if the grid flight is flown in nadir (camera angle straight down, -90).
 If an oblique camera angle is used, the green path of travel will be the same, but the polygon may no longer be representative of the area captured.
 If you have any concerns about the area captured with an oblique angle grid flight, we recommend increasing the size of the polygon.

 Once the plan is complete, tap Save to save the flight plan.
 If connected to a drone, the MGC Mobile App will automatically begin a pre-flight check.
 Once complete, the app will prompt the user to begin the flight.
 If the flight is started, the aircraft will spin up and begin conducting the mission.

-During flight, the app will automatically control gimbal pitch and capture images based on the flight plan.
+During the flight, the app will automatically control the gimbal pitch and capture images based on the flight plan.
 Progress can be monitored in the flight app; users can swap between the map mode and the camera feed by tapping the thumbnail in the bottom right corner.
 To save time between takeoff and the first waypoint a pilot can manually increase the speed of the aircraft.